-Fig.3 and Fig.4 show scatter plots of the recognition outcome for the "D"s in the test data for speaker MAU, using the HMM and the TDNN.
-For the HMM (Fig.3), the log probability of the next best matching incorrect token is plotted against the log probability (normalized by number of frames) of the correct token, "D".
-In Fig.4, the activation levels from the TDNN's output units are plotted in the same fashion.
+Fig.3 shows scatter plots of the recognition outcome for the "B"s in the test data for speaker MAU, using the HMM and the TDNN.
+For the HMM (Fig.3, left), the log probability of the next best matching incorrect token is plotted against the log probability (normalized by number of frames) of the correct token, "B".
+On the right of Fig.3, the activation levels from the TDNN's output units are plotted in the same fashion.
 The most striking observation that can be made from these plots is that the output units of a TDNN have a tendency to fire with high confidence as can be seen from the cluster of dots in the lower right hand corner of the scatter plots.
 Most output units tend to fire strongly for the correct phonemic class and not at all for any other, a property that is encouraged by the learning procedure.
 One possible consequence of this is that rejection thresholds could be introduced to improve recognition performance.
-If one were to eliminate among speaker MAU's tokens all those

-2In Japanese, for example, a "G" is nasalized, when it occurs embedded in an utterance, but not in utterance initial position. whose highest activation level is less than 0.5 and those which result in two or more closely competing activations (i.e., dots near the diagonal of the scatter plots; see[3] for complete set), 2.6% of all tokens would be rejected, while the remaining substitution error rate would be less than 0.46%.
+If one were to eliminate among speaker MAU's tokens all those whose highest activation level is less than 0.5 and those which result in two or more closely competing activations (i.e., dots near the diagonal of the scatter plots; see[3] for complete set), 2.6% of all tokens would be rejected, while the remaining substitution error rate would be less than 0.46%.